I am Eugene Chua, a philosopher of physics and science.

 Science is often held as a paradigm of knowledge, and I believe it is a task of philosophy to subject it to the highest scrutiny.
 In this vein, my primary interests center on the philosophy of science, with particular interests in the history and philosophy of thermodynamics, and philosophy of physics more generally.

 I am especially interested in how thermodynamic concepts - such as equilibrium, temperature, and entropy - get extended past their original domain of applicability, and whether justifications from the original domain are transferrable to these new domains.
 I have papers on the relationship between von Neumann entropy and thermodynamic entropy ("Does Von Neumann Entropy Correspond to Thermodynamic Entropy?"), information entropy and thermodynamic entropy ("Degeneration and Entropy"), and classical and relativistic temperature ("T Falls Apart: On the Status of Classical Temperature in Relativity").
 I have plans to work on other topics, including the relationship between classical and relativistic concepts of thermodynamic equilibrium, heat and work, and entropy.
+A work-in-progress, "Putting Pressure under Pressure: On the Status of Classical Pressure in Relativity", examines the relationship between classical and relativistic pressure.
+With Craig Callender, I am also currently studying how the concept of temperature is again extended in the general relativistic setting due to the Tolman-Ehrenfest effect.
 On the quantum side of things, with Eddy Keming Chen, I am working out how one promising metaphysical stance -- density matrix realism -- towards quantum thermodynamics might lead us to revise our notions of inter-theoretic relations between statistical and fundamental physics.

-My work on density matrix realism with Eddy Keming Chen also led me to work on other topics in the foundations of quantum mechanics, such as the problem of probability for the Everettian ('many-worlds') interpretation of quantum mechanics ("Decoherence, Branching, and the Born Rule for a Mixed-State Everettian Multiverse").
+My work on density matrix realism with Eddy Chen has also led me to work on other topics in the foundations of quantum mechanics, such as the problem of probability for the Everettian ('many-worlds') interpretation of quantum mechanics ("Decoherence, Branching, and the Born Rule for a Mixed-State Everettian Multiverse").
 We also intend to study whether density matrix realism might lead to a revision of the Pusey-Barrett-Rudolph (PBR) theorem for the foundations of quantum mechanics.
+With Chip Sebens from Caltech, I am also studying the locality of quantum field theory, and the sense in which global branching in the Everettian picture is compatible with the fundamental locality of quantum theory.

 I am also interested in the problem of time in quantum gravity, and various proposals for resolving it.
 I am generally of the view that proposals which claim that time "emerges" from timeless settings don't succeed and typically sneak time in somewhere, somehow.
 I have a work in progress ("The Time in Thermal Time") and a paper with Craig Callender on this topic if you are interested! ("No Time for Time from No-Time")